Unanswered Questions Related To The Mysterious Huashan Caves And Incredible Technology

 The history and purposes of Huashan Caves - accidentally discovered by a local farmer - are now untraceable due to the lack of any words in books or on cave walls describing their use.

 Altogether 36 caves have been found among the rolling Huashan hills, near the crystal-clear Xin'an River.
 Deep inside, there is a crystal-clear pool but no living fish live there due to the high mineral content.
-The neatly chiselled walls and roofs, the big pillars and stone stairs, indicate that the caves were dug by men.
+The neatly chiseled walls and roofs, the big pillars, and the stone stairs indicate that the caves were dug by men.

 Not a single word about the caves has ever been found among China's numerous ancient records although their size has already ranked them as the biggest ever discovered so far in China.

-Huanxi cave, with a length of 140 meters and a size of 4,800 square metres, is one of the two now open to public.
-After a walk of 100 metres, you find a grand hall inside the cave, with pools, pillars and small rooms on each side.
+Huanxi cave, with a length of 140 meters and a size of 4,800 square meters, is one of the two now open to the public.
+After a walk of 100 meters, you find a grand hall inside the cave, with pools, pillars, and small rooms on each side.

-Of all the 36 caves, the biggest is the Qingliang Cave, which is known as the 'Underground Palace' due to its scale and magnificent layout.
+Among all the 36 caves, the biggest and no doubt most impressive is the Qingliang Cave, which is known as the 'Underground Palace' due to its scale and magnificent layout.

-With a total length of 170 metres, the cave covers a space of 12,600 square meters.
-The original digging-out of the cave could have produced at least 50,000 cubic metres of stone.
+With a total length of 170 meters, the cave covers a space of 12,600 square meters.
+The original digging-out of the cave could have produced at least 50,000 cubic meters of stone.

-Inside the cave there is a stone bridge above an underground river and with stone paths leading to different halls.
-A two-storey stone structure is nearby where visitors have a bird's eye view of the huge cave from a balcony.
-No food remains were found in the cave, nor any smoking or signs of fire.
+Inside the cave, there is a stone bridge above an underground river and stone paths leading to different halls.
+A two-story stone structure is nearby where visitors have a bird's eye view of the huge cave from a balcony.
+No food remains were found in the cave, nor were any smoking or signs of fire.

 But without fire how could the ancient diggers have produced light in the cave?